-A creamy blend of sunflower seeds, shredded coconut, and cacao powder, this homemade Chocolate Coconut Sunflower Seed Butter is great on toast, in smoothies, on top of yogurt, or just straight from the jar.
+A creamy blend of sunflower seeds, shredded coconut, and cacao powder, this homemade Chocolate Sunflower Seed Butter is great on toast, in smoothies, on top of yogurt, or just straight from the jar.
 It’s also perfect for baking and lightly sweetened with coconut sugar making it vegan-friendly!

 Guys, I warned you.
 The homemade butters will not be stopping anytime soon.
 I’m already thinking about my next one.